Selected samples of my copywriting work:

 CITY PROFILE: City of Miami Beach, for Gridics

 Miami Beach is a long peninsula on the Atlantic Ocean lined with a collection of natural and man-made islands on Biscayne Bay.
 Much like the City of Miami, Miami Beach was a wild frontier until a wealthy northern tycoon came to town and saw gold where most others only saw mosquitos.
 This time instead of Henry Flagler the man was Carl Fisher, builder of the first paved transcontinental highway, and the founder of the Indianapolis 500, who made his millions off of Presto-Lite Headlights.
 From his house on Brickell Avenue in November of 1912, the same year as the sinking of the Titanic, Fisher spotted an undeveloped sandbar and a half-completed wooden bridge trundling towards it.
 The builder of the bridge, John Collins had ran out of money less than half a mile from its end, and Fisher swooped in with the cash in exchange for a large plot of land in the center of the beach.
 In time, he would lead development of the entire long peninsula and its collection of islands, which he vastly enlarged with dredge fill, giving Miami Beach its identity as one of the great resort cities of the world.

-More selected copywriting coming soon, including press releases, real estate broker promotional copy, and architectural project descriptions…
+More selected copywriting coming soon, including press releases, promotional materials for real estate brokers, and architectural award entries…